MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/power-platform-admin-center.md

 1. Select a [portal for your environment](#manage-all-portals-for-an-environment).

-1. Select **Update** from the notification on the top of the page, if an update is available.
+1. Select **Upgrade now** from the notification on the top of the page, if an update is available.
 You can also check for the notification from the [package details](#view-portals-package-details) page.

 ### Method 2: Update portals packages using the portals list for a tenant